Montréal’s sports teams and major sporting events score big in 2026

 Football: The gridiron on the mountain

-Montrealers love their pigskin, and anticipation always runs high for the season start of our Canadian Football League (CFL) Montréal Alouettes (or “Als,” as they are affectionately known).
+Montrealers love their pigskin.
+Anticipation always runs high for the season start of our Canadian Football League (CFL) Montréal Alouettes (or “Als,” as they are affectionately known), who in 2025 came within a hair of capturing the league’s coveted Grey Cup playoffs trophy.
+(Bring on 2026!)
 Home field Percival-Molson Stadium, a diamond set on the southern slope of Mount Royal overlooking downtown Montréal, provides for a dramatic setting complete with scenic views of the city.

 Montréal Alliance